 If you try to sell these products to any and everyone, you're probably going to have hit-or-miss results.
 Why?
 Not everyone has a pet, nor does everyone play computer games.

-Created from the results of market research, user personas help guide businesses in executing a content strategy that matches customer needs and tastes.
+Created from the results of market research, user personas guide businesses in executing a content strategy that matches the needs and tastes of real customers.

-For our examples above, that means carving out the various buyer personas that might need a space heater for pets or a top-of-the-line gaming mouse.
-Take a look at our sample personas below.
+For our user persona examples, that means carving out the various buyer personas that might need a space heater for pets or a top-of-the-line gaming mouse.

 With Dana the Dog Mom in mind, you’d probably want to tout how your space heater is ideal for cold climates and pets that are sensitive to low temperatures, like greyhounds.
 For Andrew the Budget Gamer, you might focus on how your gaming mouse has the most bang for its buck compared to other models.

-Besides clearly identifying your target customers, user personas also affirm who you don’t want to market to.
-For our examples above, that means customers living in tropical climates or owners of long-haired pets, and people who have zero interest in PC gaming.
+Besides clearly identifying your target personas, these personas affirm what types of customers you don't want to market to.
+In the case of our user persona examples, that means customers living in tropical climates or owners of long-haired pets, and people who have zero interest in PC gaming.

 For a real-world example of how buyer personas are put into practice, take a look at Fitbit’s blog.

 The company specializes in wearable activity-tracking technology, so it’s no surprise that its content revolves around endorsing healthy lifestyle habits.
-In fact, you’d be hard-pressed to find one of Fitbit’s blog posts promoting junk food or extreme dieting.
+You’d be hard-pressed to find one of Fitbit’s blog posts promoting junk food or extreme dieting.
 With that in mind, the user personas Fitbit’s marketing team has created likely include health-conscious individuals looking to maintain or improve their fitness.

 Want some more persona inspiration?